-We are looking to appoint an Associate Professor with research and teaching expertise in the Art of the Americas (North and/or South) after 1500.
-The appointee will bring together students and scholars working across the University, including in its libraries and collections, through a consideration of the visual and material cultures of the Americas that expands Art History's traditional geographic, material and methodological boundaries.
+We are looking to appoint an Associate Professor with research and teaching expertise in the History of Contemporary Art since 1945.
+The appointee will bring together students and scholars working in this period across the Humanities and in Oxford's collections through a consideration of visual and material cultures that expands Art History's traditional geographic, material and methodological boundaries.